ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer2/installation.md

 ## Installation

 You may download the installer at the [GitHub release page](https://github.com/ZL-Audio/ZLEqualizer/releases/latest) or use the direct download link below.
-Please download the installer that matches your OS & architecture:
+Please download the installer that matches your chip/architecture:

 {{< installers repo="ZL-Audio/ZLEqualizer" plugin="ZL.Equalizer.2" version="1.2.1" >}}